Mahmud-Kandawala/Theatre-Seats-Calculator/README.md

 ## Testing

 The test for this project is in `calculator.py`.
-The test will run automatically whenever you hit the "run the program".
+The test will run automatically when you hit the "Run" button.